 Sometimes taking a step back and focusing our emotions into one channel is a calming form of venting that is beneficial.
 The release of stressful and painful emotions can lead to a better understanding of the feelings themselves.
-One way to release emotional tension is through the writting & reading of poetry.
+One way to release emotional tension is through the writing & reading of poetry.
 Two authors, Mark Langford and Dawn Reif understand the concept of letting emotions flow onto paper.
-Writing in general is a great technique to understand and release feelings and desires within an individual undergoing drug and rehab treatment.
+Writing in general is a great technique to understand and release feelings and desires within an individual undergoing short term drug rehab.

 I thought I found the answer when I found drink and drugs, it took away the pain it took away the dark.
 I never felt alone I had a friend for life one that would not argue and cause me trouble and strife.